-Programs may be bundled by content (i.e. trades, building, administrative and related or miscellaneous standards and codes).
-This minimizes the time attendees spend out of the office.
-In addition to the JPVBCA schedule, the organizations, regions and the two local code academy classrooms may offer additional classroom opportunities.
+Programs may be bundled by content (i.e. trades, building, administrative and related or miscellaneous standards and codes) to minimize the time attendees spend out of the office.
+In addition to the JPVBCA schedule, organizations, regions and the two local code academies may offer additional classroom opportunities.

 Other State Agency approvals

 Besides DHCD, other certifying or licensing entities may require the completion of continuing education or code update training.
 In cooperation with the Department of Professional Occupational Regulation (DPOR) and with the Department of Fire Programs (VDFP), DHCD courses qualify for continuing education credit training towards journeyman or master license, and 1031 certification, respectively.

 DHCD is an approved DPOR provider of continuing education.
 Students who wish to receive DPOR credit for JPVBCA classroom classes must provide their complete licensure information, including license number, before the end of each course.
 The JPVBCA will then forward all data to DPOR for processing.
 Any questions regarding license renewal should be directed to DPOR.